AY2526S1-CS2103T-W10-2/tp/docs/DeveloperGuide.md

 Variations:<br>
 - Run repeatedly — should not duplicate effect.
-- Switch back and forth between `filtercontact` and `filterproperty`.
+- Switch back and forth between `filtercontact` and `filterproperties`.

 ##### Listing the full property list